-Paralabral cysts of the hip joint are a location specific subtype of paralabral cysts.
+Paralabral cysts of the hip joint are a location-specific subtype of paralabral cysts.
 They are predominantly small, sometimes septate, well-defined multiloculated fluid intensity lesions seen closely associated with acetabular labral tears.
 Their presence requires a thorough search for a labral tear which may be missed as non-arthrographic MRI imaging may look deceivingly normal.

-Some authors have divided these as cysts that directly communicate with the synovial fluid of hip joint (true paralabral cysts) and those that do not (perilabral cyst).
+Some authors have divided these into cysts that directly communicate with the synovial fluid of hip joint (true paralabral cysts) and those that do not (perilabral cyst).
 They may be confused with small bursal fluid collections around the hip joint, however, 90% of cystic lesions lateral to the iliopsoas are paralabral cysts.